xiaoyanwu077/SheSharp_competition/README.md

 - Remove dashes and spaces to clean up the text.

 ### Date Filtering
 In this step, we further clean the data by removing specific job titles that are not relevant to our analysis.
-For example, we might remove "security officer" and "security engineer" job descriptions.
+For example, we removed "security officer" and "security engineer" in job titles.

 ## Categorization
 To simplify the analysis, we create 11 job categories based on specific job titles.
 For example: